Math6014 Graph Theory

 Grades: Approximately 30% homework, 30% midterm, 40% final.

-Midterm exam is scheduled for October 22.
+Midterm exam.
 You will be asked to solve problems similar to proofs done in class or problems assigned in the problem sets below.
 You will be permitted to bring one letter size sheet of notes, one-sided only, and you will be required to turn it in at the conclusion of the examination.
+The midterm exam has been scheduled for October 20.

 Week 1 problems